Climate Change in Australia

 Ranges of change

 The maps above show the central estimate (model average).
-However, there are a range of model results, which we can see in the area-average Australian temperature change shown as a bar chart:
+However, there are a range of model results, which we can see in the area-average Australian temperature change shown as a bar chart.
+Here again we show the nine-model ensemble, results are generally similar as those from the entire CMIP6 ensemble:

 1. Climate variability in observations